josephine-lo/Personal-Website/README.md

 # Personal Website
 ## Introduction ##
 Welcome to my personal website!
-This can be viewed at https://josephine-lo.herokuapp.com/ or https://tinyurl.com/lo-josephine This started as a static HTML website, view [here](http://josephine-lo.github.io), but I decided to learn something new, so I took on Rails.
+This can be viewed at https://josephine-lo.herokuapp.com/ or https://tinyurl.com/lo-josephine This started as a static HTML website, but I decided to learn something new, so I took on Rails.

 This website was created with Rails and deployed to Heroku.